lusis/Noah/README.md

 [Noah MindMap](https://github.com/lusis/Noah/raw/master/doc/noah-mindmap-original.png)

 ## Where's the code?
 I'm still working on the codebase in a private local branch.
 Sorry.
 I'm going to be flailing around a bit trying a few things and don't want people to fork yet.
 I'll still commit regularly to that branch so you'll see said flailing in the history when I merge.
 What I've done is create a simple sinatra app that you can get a feel for where I'm headed with this.
-It's under the branch called "testing".
+It's under the branch called [testing](https://github.com/lusis/Noah/tree/testing).